malept/flatpak-bundler/README.md

 ### bundle(manifest, buildOptions)

-`@malept/flatpak-bundler` provides a single method, `bundle`, which takes an app manifest and a build options object.
+Takes an [app manifest](#manifest) and a build options object.
 It returns a Promise.

 Both the manifest and options objects support both camelCase and dash-separated variants of any option.